· Tutorials · 10 min read

 cd /home/ubuntu

-Now, let’s create a directory for the server and navigate into it:
+Now, I created a directory for the server and navigated into it:

 Bash